-An update on progress of the Local Plan Examination was given to Local Plan Working Group on 20 October 2020 (item 10).
+Updates on progress of the Local Plan Examination weregiven to Local Plan Working Group on 20 October 2020 (item 10) and Local Plan Working Group on 16 March 2021 (item 4).
 You can keep up-to-date with overall progress via our dedicated webpage for Examination by Independent Planning Inspectors.

 The need for a new Local Plan

 In 2005, the current Local Plan was approved for development management purposes.
 Although not 'formally adopted', this is the document we use as the basis for our development control decisions.
 It provides a framework to guide and promote development, and to protect the quality of York's unique historic, natural and built environment.
 The document set strategic priorities for the whole city and forms the basis for planning decisions; it must be reviewed at regular intervals to be kept up to date.

 We're currently working towards the new Local Plan being fully compliant with the National Planning Policy Framework (NPPF) and other relevant regulations.
 If we don't adopt an up to date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.
 See our Local Plan frequently asked questions for further information.

 Once 'adopted', the new Local Plan will determine how the city develops over the next 15 years and beyond.

 Find out about:

 - progress on the new Local Plan prior to Submission - including stages of document preparation, correspondence with government and links to relevant meetings